Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Conclusion

-Our experiments have shown that Mode \#1(canary alone) or \#2(woodpecker alone) may cause missing alerts.
-We present two examples in this section.
-Figure~\ref{fig-combine-ca-wd}(a) shows an example where the canary is detected in an adversarial image, i.e., the adversarial patch attack is not detected.
-Similarly, in Figure~\ref{fig-combine-wd-ca}(a), we fail to report the attack with only the woodpecker patch.
+Figure~\ref{fig-false-negative-cawd}(a) shows an example where the introduced canary is detected in an adversarial image, i.e., the adversarial patch attack is not detected, as the perturbation effect of the adversarial patch may be not enough to affect the canary, resulting an FN.
+Similarly, in Figure~\ref{fig-false-negative-cawd}(c), we fail to report the attack with only the woodpecker patch, when the woodpecker may occasionally fail to influence the adversarial patch.
 Fortunately, complementing the defense with the other technique will solve the problem.
-Applying woodpecker as in Figure~\ref{fig-combine-ca-wd}(b) helps alert the attack, and the canary in Figure~\ref{fig-combine-wd-ca}(b) is disrupted by the adversarial patch.
-Figure~\ref{fig-effective-analysis-ca} and Figure~\ref{fig-effective-analysis-wd} shows more examples of applying canary or woodpecker only, respectively, in varied situations.
+Applying woodpecker as in Figure~\ref{fig-false-negative-cawd}(b) helps alert the attack, and the canary in Figure~\ref{fig-false-negative-cawd}(d) is disrupted by the adversarial patch.

+Figure~\ref{fig-false-positive-cawd} shows two examples that canary and woodpecker produce FPs.
+In Figure~\ref{fig-false-positive-cawd}(a), the introduced canary is not identified accurately due to the complex background in a benign sample, leading to a false alarm about a non-existent attack.
+Woodpecker may occasionally misidentify the content near the image borders as attacked targets.
+In Figure~\ref{fig-false-positive-cawd}(b), a small portion near the border of the image was incorrectly identified as the attacked target after introducing woodpecker.
+We believe that using a more diverse training set to generate canaries and woodpeckers can effectively reduce false positives.